 Have you ever noticed how James Bond is always getting his balls interfered with?
-The world’s most virile spy is so replete with testosterone that women want to get their hands on them and can’t help but fall into bed with him.
+The world’s most virile spy is bursting with so much testosterone that women want to get their hands on them and can’t help but fall into bed with him.
 Men, on the other hand, feel so threatened they want to crush him/them.
-Either that or they come over all gay – again and again 007 is beset by the world’s elite effete, men with an exaggerated interest in long-haired cats and their own clothes, and who treat beautiful women in their company with a casual disregard.
+Either that, or his heterosexual payload intimidates them so much that they come over all gay – again and again 007 is beset by the world’s elite effete, men with an exaggerated interest in long-haired cats and their own clothes, and who treat beautiful women with a casual disregard.
 Most notably there was the dual shape of Mr Wint and Mr Kidd in Diamonds Are Forever.

 Ian Fleming loved a bit of flagellation – Commander Bond, god that’s so domineering – and the odd young chap, if his wife’s letters are to be believed.
 So maybe he was unburdening himself of something when he wrote all those scenes in which Bond’s family jewels are jangled.
 As for 007 – a book by Daniel Ferreras Savoye called The Signs of James Bond: Semiotic Explorations in the World of James Bond points out what should strike all of us as obvious, that the double-0 is nothing less than a representation of a gentleman’s cojones, while the 7 is the number nearest in shape to a gun.
 Tangentially, this also offers an explanation for all the doubling tropes in the titles (Living Twice, Another Day, Not Enough, Again).